samsbaxter/L1JetEnergyCorrections/README.md

 ### Random notes:

-- For all CMSSW releases up to and including 7_4_X, there is a bug in the standard Stage 1 emulator sequence that auto loads the old RCT LUTs: https://github.com/cms-sw/cmssw/blob/CMSSW_7_4_2/L1Trigger/L1TCalorimeter/python/L1TCaloStage1_PPFromRaw_cff.py#L9 To get around this, basically copy and paste that file's contents without that line...sigh.
+- **[GCT/Stage1]** For all CMSSW releases up to and including 7_4_X, there is a bug in the standard Stage 1 emulator sequence that auto loads the old RCT LUTs: https://github.com/cms-sw/cmssw/blob/CMSSW_7_4_2/L1Trigger/L1TCalorimeter/python/L1TCaloStage1_PPFromRaw_cff.py#L9 To get around this, basically copy and paste that file's contents without that line...sigh.
 Should be fixed in 7_5_X though.

-- For new RCT calibs, use 7_4_2 or better - check with https://twiki.cern.ch/twiki/bin/viewauth/CMS/RCTCalibrationTP
+- **[GCT/Stage1]** For new RCT calibs, use 7_4_2 or better - check with https://twiki.cern.ch/twiki/bin/viewauth/CMS/RCTCalibrationTP

-- **WARNING:** in CMSSW_7_4_5 and later, the L1RCTProducer uses the new AMC13 FED IDs for HF.
-So if you run over Spring15 MC or ealrier, you'll need to change the FEDs back, or end up with nothing in the HF: https://github.com/cms-sw/cmssw/commit/8b127a6660bdb557ccc2241db022687d3c2936d0
+- **[GCT/Stage1]** **WARNING:** in CMSSW_7_4_5 and later, the L1RCTProducer uses the new AMC13 FED IDs for HF.
+So if you run over Spring15 MC or earlier, you'll need to change the FEDs back, or end up with nothing in the HF: https://github.com/cms-sw/cmssw/commit/8b127a6660bdb557ccc2241db022687d3c2936d0

-- **Always** double check with the `l1RCTParametersTest` module that you are running the correct RCT calibs - if in doubt, check with Laura/Maria/Aaron
+- **[GCT/Stage1]** **Always** double check with the `l1RCTParametersTest` module that you are running the correct RCT calibs - if in doubt, check with Laura/Maria/Aaron